Avibzi/word07-pasted-cheat/README.md

 # word07-pasted-cheat

-some old shitty code of mine that word07 got and sold on his pasted / dtc cheat
+some old (2 years maybe ?) ugly af code of mine that word07 got and sold on his pasted / dtc cheat